The Historical Romance of Quebec City

-In reality, Quebec City was established in 1608, making it one of the oldest cities in North America.
+In reality, Quebec City, aka Vieux Québec, was established in 1608 by Samuel de Champlain, making it one of the oldest cities in North America.
 And because it retains its original ramparts, this exceptional example of a fortified colonial city was designated a UNESCO World Heritage Site in 1985.

-History makes Quebec City an interesting destination to explore on foot, but it’s the old world European ambiance that makes it so romantic–and such a delightful choice for our 18th wedding anniversary.
+History makes the historic district of Quebec City an interesting place to explore on foot, but it’s the old-world European ambiance that makes it so romantic–and such a delightful choice for a wedding anniversary.

 Arriving at the Fairmont Le Château Frontenac is a bit of a production.
 Liveried doormen stand guard at a front door that opens up on a private driveway, well sheltered from city streets.